 Stage 4: To get to this stage all other avenues have been exhausted.
-In extreme cases/incidents the pupil(s) concerned may be removed from school, with the Head informing the Principal of the situation, contacting parents and requesting that the pupil is removed from school for a specified length of time1.
-In this scenario (should the exclusion be temporary) there would be follow up action on the pupil's return to school and this would be decided by the Principal and the Head of the Junior
+In extreme cases/incidents the pupil(s) concerned may be removed from school, with the Head informing the Principal of the situation, contacting parents and requesting that the pupil is removed from school for a specified length of time2.
+In this scenario (should the exclusion be temporary) there would be follow up action on the pupil's return to school and this would be decided by the Principal and the Head of the Junior School.
+Parents would be requested to attend a meeting and would be made aware of these decisions and the reasons for them.
+A letter confirming the action and reasons must be sent home.

-1 For EYFS/KS1 at level 5 and KS2 at this level, removal of a child from school also be informal, with the Head of the Junior School contacting parents and asking them to arrange collection of the child, to diffuse a situation, to prevent a further incident or to allow time for a pupil who is emotionally upset to gain balance and control.
+2 For EYFS/KS1 at level 5 and KS2 at this level, removal of a child from school also be informal, with the Head of the Junior School contacting parents and asking them to arrange collection of the child, to diffuse a situation, to prevent a further incident or to allow time for a pupil who is emotionally upset to gain balance and control.